Akeh9ja/printf/README.md

     * Handle the following conversion specifiers:

-        * d: converts input into a base 10 integer
+        * d: converts input into a base 10 integer.

-        * i: converts input into an integer
+        * i: converts input into an integer.
 ### [2.
 Just because it's in print doesn't mean it's the gospel(https://#)]
-        * Create a man page for your function
+        * Create a man page for your function.
 ---
 ### Authors
    *Akeh9ja - [wilfreddbest1@gmail.com(https://github.com/Akeh9ja)]